Malay Heritage Centre: Revitalisation

 In August 2011, the Malay Heritage Centre was closed for extensive renovations.
 It reopened on 1 September 2012.
 During the re-opening of the Malay Heritage Centre, Prime Minister Lee Hsien Loong stressed the need for its programs to engage the community and promote multicultural understanding.
 He emphasized reaching out to youth and other ethnic groups, integrating interactive elements, and contributing to education.
 The revamped centre features new permanent galleries showcasing Kampong Glam's significance as a focal point for exploring Malay history, culture, and heritage.
 With over 80 percent of the artefacts on display never seen before, the centre aims to provide visitors with a fresh and enriching experience.
 To celebrate its reopening, the centre is offering free admission for the month, coinciding with the launch of its inaugural Malay CultureFest.

 The Malay Heritage Centre (MHC) ceased its operations on 30 October 2022 for a comprehensive redevelopment initiative, marking the conclusion of over a decade since its last major renovation in 2011.
 This closure aimed to facilitate enhancements across the Centre's facilities, content, and offerings.
 To commemorate this temporary cessation, the MHC hosted a month-long event titled MHC ClosingFest, inviting individuals to partake in a final celebration of local Malay culture and heritage.
-As of now, the Malay Heritage Centre remains closed for revamp works, with anticipated reopening projected for early 2026.
+The Malay Heritage Centre has now officially reopened from 25 April 2026.